ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Shell_Variables.md

 pwn.college{QEgF-Hnf0jNoeBrqWybX4iP5S4j.dhzN1QDLyUTN0czW}
 ```
 ## What I learnt
+I learnt how to store user input into a variable.
 # G.8 Reading Files
 ## Question
 Often, when shell users want to read a file into an environment variable, they do something like: